How to get from Siargao to Manila

 Step 4: Butuan Terminal to Butuan Airport by Multicab

-From Butuan Terminal, Butuan Airport is still 9 km away.
+From Butuan Terminal, Butuan Airport is about 9 km away.

 Step 5: Butuan to Manila by Flight